DrunkenAlcoholic/nlogout/nlogout.Configuration.Guide.md

 ```

 - `show_text`: Whether to show text on buttons (true/false).
 If set to false, only icons will be displayed.
+- `keybind_text`: Whether to show tyhe keybinded text on the button
 - `width`: Width of each button (in pixels)
 - `height`: Height of each button (in pixels)
 - `padding`: Padding between buttons (in pixels)